-- 1. A completed submittal of all exhibits (except non-applicable scoring items) required under Section 5.1 of this Plan. - 2.
+- 1. A completed submittal of all exhibits required under Section 5.1 of this Plan, plus: - 2.
 An opinion of the Applicant's certified public accountant or tax attorney that fifty percent (50%) or more of the aggregate basis for any building included within the Project and the land on which the building is located are financed with tax-exempt bonds. - 3.
 An opinion of the Applicant's counsel that the Project is eligible to receive Tax Credits under I.R.C. § 42(h)(4).

 At this point ADOH will perform the final feasibility analysis of the Project.
-Projects that fail to submit the materials described in this Section 3.1(C) to ADOH on or before the period ending three (3) years after the date of the Determination of Qualification letter described in paragraph (B)(1) of this Section are subject to additional fees as provided in Section 6.5 of this Plan.
+Projects that fail to submit the materials described in this Section 3.1(E) to ADOH on or before the period ending three (3) years after the date of the Determination of Qualification letter described in paragraph (C)(1) of this Section 3 are subject to additional fees as provided in Section 6.4 of this Plan.

-D. LURA and Consent and Subordination Agreement
+F. LURA and Consent and Subordination Agreement